Meet our Healthy Kids bloggers

 Anita Kulick is President & CEO of Educating Communities for Parenting and a founding member of the Pennsylvania Parenting Coalition.
 Ms. Kulick has worked in the field of education and parenting for over 40 years; starting out as a Philadelphia public school teacher and for the last 15 years developing and implementing specialized programs and services for highly at-risk children, adolescents, and adults; including those who are parenting, adjudicated delinquent, in foster care, and parents living with their children in homeless and substance recovery residences.

-Janet Rosenzweig, MS, PhD, MPA, serves as a national consultant for child sexual abuse prevention programs for Prevent Child Abuse - America, and is a lecturer at the University of Pennsylvania in Philadelphia.
+Janet Rosenzweig, MS, PhD, MPA, is the Vice President for Programs and Research for Prevent Child Abuse America, and is a lecturer at the University of Pennsylvania in Philadelphia.
 Dr. Rosenzweig managed public and non-profit child welfare programs in Tennessee, Texas, New Jersey and Pennsylvania including serving as the Mercer County, NJ Director of Human Services for 9 years.

 She drew on her experiences as a sex educator working with child abuse prevention to write The Sex-Wise Parent: The Parent's Guide Protecting Your Child, Strengthening Your Family, and Talking to Kids about Sex, Abuse, and Bullying, (Skyhorse Publishing, 2012).
 She presents workshops to parent and professional groups promoting the ideal that parents must be the primary sex educators of their children, learning how to support sexual health and safety in the home, school and community.